Mr Vipin Asopa

-This is sometimes called osteonecrosis and mostly affects people between 30-50 years of age.
-The main symptom is pain.
+Avascular Necrosis, sometimes known as osteonecrosis, mostly affects people between 30-50 years of age.
+The main symptom of this is pain.

-The treatment options include doing nothing, pain relief, activity modification, and surgery.
+The treatment options include doing nothing for the time being, pain relief, activity modification, and surgery.

-Surgical procedures include core-decompression and total hip replacement.
+Surgical procedures for Avascular Necrosis include core-decompression and total hip replacement.
 Core decompression is a procedure that is done under anaesthetic.
 It involves drilling a hole in the bone, with the aim of reducing the pressure and improving blood flow.
 It is an effective procedure when the condition is treated early.